 Most commonly known for their potted plant culture during the holiday season, amaryllis is a beautiful tropical plant that thrives in warm climate flower beds.
-While the process of forcing these bulbs indoors in pots is extremely popular, growers living in USDA growing zones 9-11 can enjoy these plants outdoors with little care or maintenance.
-These flowers are relatively easy to grow; however, there are some issues that cause less than desirable outcomes, like red blotch of amaryllis.
+While the process of forcing these bulbs indoors in pots is extremely popular, growers living in USDA growing zones 9 to 11 can enjoy these plants outdoors with little care or maintenance.
+These flowers are relatively easy to grow, however, there are some issues that cause less than desirable outcomes, like red blotch of amaryllis.

 Amaryllis red blotch, also known as amaryllis leaf scorch, is a fungal infection which is caused by the fungus Stagonospora curtisii.
 When an amaryllis has leaf scorch, growers may first notice small red spots along the length of the flower stalk.
 Over time, these spots will begin to darken.

 These lesions cause the flower stalk to bend or curve at the infected points in the stem.
 While the plants may bloom if the issue is not severe, more serious cases of amaryllis red blotch may cause the flower stalk to wither before blooming can occur.

 Amaryllis red blotch is often misidentified, as the symptoms are very similar to that of damaged flower stalks or plants attacked by insects.
 These issues should always be taken into consideration when determining whether or not plants have become infected with this fungal disease.

 For most growers, amaryllis which has failed to bloom can be a major disappointment.
 Like many fungal diseases, amaryllis with leaf scorch may be difficult to control.
 The best course of action when dealing with red blotch of amaryllis plants is prevention.